JuliaEarth/CoordRefSystems.jl/README.md

 └─ y: 3.2085576115038935e6 m
 ```

-It is also possible to convert the projected coordinate back into a geodetic coordinate:
+It is also possible to convert the projected coordinates back into geographic coordinates:

 ```
 julia> gcoord = LatLon(30, 60)